hashicorp/vault/website/source/docs/install/upgrade-to-0.5.html.md

 (by providing it) when they submit their unseal key.

-As a convenience, if using the CLI interactively to provide the unseal key, the nonce will be displayed for verification but will be pre-filled-in for the user.
+As a convenience, if using the CLI interactively to provide the unseal key, the nonce will be displayed for verification but the user will not be required to manually re-type it.

 ## `TTL` Field in Token Lookup